tleyden/tleyden.github.io/source/_posts/2020-06-27-installing-ghost-on-aws-lightsail-with-sqlite.markdown

 $ ghost install --db sqlite3
 ```

+If you get an error about the node.js version being out of date, see the "Error installing ghost due to node.js being out of date" section below.

 Here is how I answered the setup questions, but you can customize to your needs:

 * **Enter your blog URL:** http://blog1.domainA.com